CocoChris/todolist/README.md

 # todolist
-A web version of todolisti
+A web version of todolit

-CoCo so so cute!